Meet our Governors

 Chair of Curriculum Committee

 I have been involved with Windmill since 2011 when my eldest son joined the school.
-My younger son is now in Year 5.
 I've enjoyed getting involved in the life of the school wherever possible, producing the termly newsletter and chairing the WSA in the past.

 My professional background is in educational publishing so I spend a lot of time working with schools and teachers and have a good background knowledge of curriculum needs and other pressures facing schools.